opinion5 min read2026-04-12

 2. They target the wrong keywords

-The obvious keywords — "functional medicine doctor," "naturopathic doctor near me" — are what most agencies optimize for.
-These keywords have value, but they represent only the ready-to-book patient.
+The obvious keywords, "functional medicine doctor" and "naturopathic doctor near me," are what most agencies target.
+These have value, but they represent only the ready-to-book patient.

 The researcher searching "mold toxicity symptoms" and the explorer searching "why am I always tired" are larger audiences with less competition.
 The three-patient framework shows how capturing all three types is what produces real growth.